If you require a 30 minute consultation , call 01502 532 700 or 'APPLY NOW'

 -

-An idea of your timescale for moving, we do try to work with your expectations for the timing of the transaction but it is important to bear in mind that parties enter the chain at different times and a chain can progress as fast or as slow as the slowest member in the chain or the last person to join it.
+An idea of your timescale for moving.
+We try to work with your expectations for the timing of the transaction but it is important to bear in mind that parties enter the chain at different times and a chain can progress as fast or as slow as the slowest member in the chain or the last person to join it.

 -

-Whether there is anything specific you plan to do with the property, this helps us make sure that we can quickly highlight any legal issues or restrictions which might affect your plans and give you advice on how you can work through these without it being a shock at a later stage of the transaction.
+Whether you have any specific plans for the property.
+This helps us ensure we can quickly highlight any legal issues or restrictions which might affect your plans and give you advice on how you can work through these without it being a shock at a later stage of the transaction.

 -